 Consider for a moment the important words of Jesus to us in John 10:10.
 The scripture says, “The thief comes only to steal and kill and destroy.
 I came that they may have life and have it abundantly.”
 Jesus made this simple, clear statement.
 So why do many fantasize with the invitation to die, or give up — that comes from the Enemy, rather than Jesus’ invitation to live?

 Some years ago this slogan, NO FEAR, was popularized.
 No Fear T-shirts were very popular and sometime later the motto was big within the extreme sports world.
-The idea was to go to the edge, break the limits and go beyond what you have known or feared.
-The problem is that without God, people do some pretty drastic things to try and fill the void within; they try unusual things to create a euphoric state or consciousness.
+The idea was to go to the edge, break the limits, and go beyond what you have known or feared.
+The problem is that without God, people do some pretty drastic things to try and fill the void within; they try unusual things to create a euphoric state of consciousness.

 This No Fear mentality has killed many souls, destroyed many relationships, and people who have lived this out have often headed in the wrong direction.
 Our culture, knowingly or not, takes scriptural ideas and twists them to make it look as though someone who lives on the edge is enlightened in some way.
 I have personally known young lives snuffed out because they went for the delusion of trying to find fulfillment in self and new cultural ideas apart from God, our Creator.

 Jesus made several other simple and clear statements.
 In Matthew 10:28, He said, “Do not fear those who kill the body but cannot kill the soul.
 Rather fear him who can destroy both soul and body in hell.”
 Now that’s a slogan that isn’t repeated too often.
 Yet, it is Truth and offers the answer on how to live a successful life now, and for all eternity; how to escape the snare of the Enemy, how to avoid ending up in hell for eternity.